 The benefits of vacuum drying have been around for ages.
 A vacuum oven is a contained chamber that decreases pressure, which in turn reduces the temperature it takes for water to vaporize from a liquid to a gas.
 The pressure change allows moisture to evaporate and the extract to dry at minimal heat.

 Looking to purchase a vacuum chamber?
 Contact us for additional information!

-A common notion for beginners is “why would I spend money on an advanced vacuum oven when I could just use my conventional oven?”
-Answer: you could use your conventional oven - if you wanted sub-par throughput.
-Ergo, you shouldn’t use a conventional oven.
+Beginners often ask, "Why would I spend money on an advanced vacuum oven when I could just use my conventional oven?”
+The answer is that you could use your conventional oven - if you wanted sub-par throughput.
+Therefore, you really shouldn’t use a conventional oven.
 The control over pressure you can have with a vacuum oven is leaps and bounds above what you get with a conventional oven, which is not manufactured with specific processes in mind.

 In addition to managing pressure and saving cooling time, a vacuum oven is effective at generating the right environment for curing.
 The following elements are essential to the function of a vacuum oven:

 Removal of moisture